Zir0-93/zir0-93.github.io/_posts/2017-07-25-API_Tables.md

 I strongly feel that API Tables supplement the existing [Swagger UI](http://petstore.swagger.io/) very well.
 Swagger UI does a great job of displaying low level details, while API Tables are the perfect entrypoint for developers wishing to get a high level overview of an API.
-For the next few months, I will be working on implementing a prototype that adapts the Swagger UI to include API Tables.
-Users will be able to interact with the API table to view basic information about the API and navigate to more detailed documentation in a streamlined fashion.

 Do you think the Swagger UI suffers from the weaknesses I mentioned?
 Do you see yourself using API Tables to represent your APIs anytime soon?
 Let me know via comments.